snur206/reading-notes/201/class7notes.md

 Three different semantic HTML elements used in an HTML <table:

-  - < th : Table header denotes a header.
+  - < th > : Table header denotes a header.
 Easier to find data when a header stands out and the design would look better.
 It defines a cell as header of a group of table cells.

-  - < tr : defines a row of cells in a table
+  - < tr > : defines a row of cells in a table

-  - <t head : defines a set of rows defining the head of the columns of the table.
+  - < thead > : defines a set of rows defining the head of the columns of the table.

 HTML table basics - learn web development: MDN (no date) Learn web development | MDN.
 Available at: https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics (Accessed: October 31, 2022).